waku-org/docs.waku.org/docs/guides/js-waku/run-waku-nodejs.md

 ### Codebase Complexity

-Balancing browser and NodeJS compatibility while maintaining simplicity adds complexity.
-A potential fix is making a NodeJS package that wraps `@waku/sdk` for smoother NodeJS development.
+`@waku/sdk` aims to provide optimal default for the browser, striking a balance between browser and NodeJS compatibility while ensuring simplicity will add complexity.

-### Browser-Specific Logic
+### Browser-Specific Protocols

 Certain features in `@waku/sdk` are tailored for browsers and might not translate seamlessly to NodeJS.
-For example, [Relay protocol](/overview/concepts/protocols#relay) in browsers requires unique [transport methods](/overview/concepts/transports) such as `WebTransport` or `WebRTC`, which might not align with NodeJS networking capabilities.

-### Peer Management
+For example, only `WebSocket` is supported in the browser, whereas a NodeJS application can benefit from using [transport methods](/overview/concepts/transports) like `TCP`.

 `@waku/sdk` default peer management caters to the browser's ephemeral nature, which is different for NodeJS.
 This is why [DNS Discovery](/overview/concepts/dns-discovery) and [Peer Exchange](/overview/concepts/peer-exchange) are the default discovery mechanisms for the browser but not for NodeJS and desktop applications.

 ## Recommendations

-Considering these limitations, consider your use case before opting for `@waku/sdk` in NodeJS.
+Before using `@waku/sdk` in a NodeJS environment, take into account these limitations.
 For a more optimised solution, we recommend [running nwaku in a Docker container](/guides/nwaku/run-docker) and consuming its [JSON RPC API](https://rfc.vac.dev/spec/16/).

 ## Future Developments